Temple Terrace Police Department

 If an officer with the Temple Terrace Police Department seized your money, vehicle, or other valuable property for forfeiture, then we can help you fille a demand for an adversarial preliminary hearing to get the property back.

 The Temple Terrace Police Department was assessed by the Commission for Florida Law Enforcement Accreditation (CFA) on Tuesday, July 28th, 2020.
 The three-day examination looked at several parts of the department’s policies, procedures, management, operations, and support services.

 As part of special COVID-19 precautions, the assessment was conducted remotely in order to adapt to current operational needs during the health crisis.
-As part of the three-day assessment on site, the general public, police department staff, and other city employees are able to offer comments to the assessment team about the Police Department’s ability to meet the standards of accreditation, in compliance with the rules in CFA 5th Edition Standards Manual.
+As part of the three-day assessment on-site, the general public, police department staff, and other city employees were able to offer comments to the assessment team about the Police Department’s ability to meet the standards of accreditation, in compliance with the rules in CFA 5th Edition Standards Manual.

 11250 N 56th St

 This article was last updated on Friday, February 18, 2022.